Authentick/gatekeeper.page/content/install/index.en.md

 ---
 title: "Install"
 description: "Gatekeeper is still under active development.
 We currently do not advise to run Gatekeeper in production as many of the features are not finished or hardened.
-If you're a developer and interested.
-You can however run the software locally."
+If you're a developer and interested, you can however run the software locally."
 type: "flexible-container"
 ---